limacat76/darkplaces-rs/Documentation/Notes.md

-* Too many files are included as pieces of other files
+* Some files are included as pieces of other files

 mod_skeletal_animatevertices_generic.c

+### Groups

+* Strings Manipulation
+* Memory Manipulation
+* Networking